AAA Editor Notes

 Mariposa Grove Museum has exhibits about giant sequoias.
 During the summer a naturalist gives talks.
 Nearby is the fallen Massachusetts Tree, 280 feet long and 28 feet in diameter; several broken sections provide opportunities to study the wood.
 Guided bus tours run from the valley to the grove, with a stop in Wawona.
 An overlook at the 4,233-foot Wawona tunnel offers a view of the entire valley.
 A 2.5-mile hiking trail leads to the upper grove, where vehicles are not permitted.

-Note: Due to a restoration project Mariposa Grove and Mariposa Grove Road are closed until approximately early summer 2017.
+Note: Due to a restoration project Mariposa Grove and Mariposa Grove Road are closed until approximately fall 2017.
 Phone ahead for updated reopening information.